 Tolling for good cause.
 By statute, foreign nationals do not accrue unlawful presence, for up to 120 days, toward the 3 year bar, while their application for extension of status (EOS) or change of status (COS) request is pending with USCIS.
 Certain conditions must also be met: (1) they must have been lawfully admitted or paroled into the U.S.; (2) they must have filed a nonfrivolous EOS or COS request before the authorized stay expired; (3) they did not engage in unauthorized employment.

-By policy, USCIS has extended this exception to cover the entire period during which an EOS or COS application is pending, and to the 10 year bar.
+Through a May 2009 policy, USCIS has extended this statutory exception to cover the entire period during which an EOS or COS application is pending, and to the 10 year bar.

 If USCIS approves the EOS or COS request, it will be backdated to when the authorized stay expired so no unlawful presence accrues.
 If the request is denied, unlawful presence accrues from the date of denial.
-But if a timely-filed EOS or COS request is denied because it was found to be frivolous or because the applicant engaged in unauthorized employment, unlawful presence accrues as of the date the authorized stay expires.
-Or, in the case of an applicant admitted for duration of status (D/S), such as F-1 students, unlawful presence accrues on the date of denial.
+But if a timely-filed EOS or COS request is denied because it was found to be frivolous (e.g. applicant was never eligible for benefit) or because the applicant engaged in unauthorized employment, unlawful presence accrues as of the date the authorized stay expires.

 Being Out of Status Doesn’t Necessarily Mean You Accrue Unlawful Presence